freekrai/freekrai.github.io/about.md

 - I can also be found occasionally blogging about [DevOps](http://devops.freekrai.net) at my DevOps blog.
 - I wrote the [Twilio Cookbook](http://www.packtpub.com/twilio-cookbook/book) for Pakt Publishing
 - Founder, and lead developer at [Freekrai.net](http://freekrai.net)
+- Founder and Curator of [WeBeRemote](http://weberemote.com), a job search site for remote workers.
 - Founder of [WorkerPod.com](http://workerpod.com "WorkerPod"), a job search site that brings together job listings from across the Internet and geared towards tech professionals
-- Developer of the [Jolt Micro Framework](http://joltframework.com) for PHP.
+- Developer of the [Jolt Micro Framework](https://github.com/freekrai/jolt) for PHP.

 ### Colophon

 This site is coded by hand in [Coda 2](http://panic.com/coda/) on a 13″ MacBook Pro with Retina, and [Diet Coda](http://panic.com/dietcoda) on an iPad Air 2.
-It is powered by a modified version of the [Camel.js](https://github.com/DataMcFly/camel/) blog engine by [Casey Liss](http://www.caseyliss.com/) and is hosted on [Heroku](http://heroku.com).
+It is running on Jekyll and hosted on Github via [Github Pages](https://pages.github.com/) .

 I use [Byword](http://bywordapp.com/) to draft and edit posts, usually on either my MacBook Pro, my iPad, iPad Mini or my iPhone.